Hyperbolicity and bounded-valued cohomology: Hyperbolicity criteria

 We claim that there exists $M>0$ with the property that for all $z\in {Hom}^{bG}_\R(C_2(X,\R), \R)$ with $\delta(z)=0$, there exists some $c\in{Hom}^{bG}_\R(C_1(X,\R), \R)$ with $\delta(c)=z$ and $\|c\|_{\infty}\leqslant M\|z\|_{\infty}$.

 If not, then there exist $z_i\in {Hom}^{bG}_\R(C_2(X,\R), \R)$ for $i\in\N$ such that $\delta(z_i)=0$ and $\|z_i\|_{\infty}=1$ for all $i$, with the property that

-These fit together to give a 2-cocycle with $\ell_\infty$ coefficients which is bounded on $G$-orbits, but which is not the image of any 1-cochain bounded on $G$-orbits, which contradicts our assumption.
-This is similar to the proof of Proposition 4.6 in \cite{cohomologicalcharacterisation}, where this property was referred to as \textit{strong vanishing}.
-This proves the claim.
+We can now combine the $z_i$ to form a 2-cocycle $\bar{z}\in {Hom}^{bG}_\R(C_2(X,\R), \ell_{\infty})$ via $\bar{z}(x)(i)=z_i(x)$ which is bounded on $G$-orbits, but which is not the image of any 1-cochain bounded on $G$-orbits.
+This contradicts the assumption that $H^2_{(\infty)}(G; \ell_{\infty})=0$, which proves the claim.
+Note that this is similar to the proof of Proposition 4.6 in \cite{cohomologicalcharacterisation}, where this property was referred to as \textit{strong vanishing}.

 By the same argument as Proposition 4.7 in \cite{cohomologicalcharacterisation}, it follows that the second cohomology of the co-chain complex

 vanishes for all discrete sets $S$.
 We now follow the argument in the proof of Theorem 4.3 in \cite{cohomologicalcharacterisation}.
 By setting $S$ to be the set of all bounded linear maps